azurecitadel/azurecitadel.github.io/workshops/terraform/lab8.md

 ## Extending Terraform into ARM

-One azurerm resource type that we have not discussed so far is [azurerm_template_deployment](https://www.terraform.io/docs/providers/azurerm/r/template_deployment.html).
+One AzureRM resource type that we have not discussed so far is [azurerm_template_deployment](https://www.terraform.io/docs/providers/azurerm/r/template_deployment.html).

-There hase been a huge investment into the azurerm Terraform provider and it has excellent coverage of the most commonly used services.
-However are some limitations:
+There has been a huge investment into the AzureRM Terraform Provider (from both Microsoft and HashiCorp in collaboration) and it has excellent coverage of the most commonly used Azure Services.
+However, there are some limitations:

-* **coverage** - there are certain edge case services that are available as ARM resource types, and are not yet available as a Terraform resource type
+* **coverage** - there are certain cases where some Azure services that are available as ARM resource types, are not yet available as a Terraform resource types
-* **lag** - inevitably there will be a period of lag as new Azure services are released, although prominent services such as AKS and Cosmos DB has been released close to the General Availability (GA) date
+* **lag** - inevitably there will be a period of lag when new Azure services are released, although prominent services such as AKS and Cosmos DB has been released close to the General Availability (GA) date

 Terraform can initiate the deployment of an ARM template and have knowledge of the deployment.
-Destroying the resource in Terraform will only destroy that knowledge of the deployment.
-For this reason it is recommended to create a separate resource group for the templated deployment so that removing both the resource group and the ARM deployment will remove the resources as well.
+Destroying the resource in Terraform (via `terraform destroy`) will only destroy Terraform's knowledge of the deployment.
+For this reason it is recommended to create a separate Resource Group for the templated deployment so that removing both the Resource Group and the ARM deployment will remove the resources as well.

-If an azurerm resource type then becomes available then a resource stanza can created and the existing resource(s) can be imported.
+If an AzureRM resource type then becomes available, then a resource stanza can be created and the existing resource(s) can be imported.
 It will need careful configuration until a `terraform plan` doesn't show any creates, destroys or changes.
 It would not be safe to configure new additions, deletions or changes until that steady state has been achieved.

 ## Extending ARM into Terraform

-For information, ARM templates can now also drive certain Terraform providers as per the recent [blog](https://azure.microsoft.com/en-us/blog/introducing-the-azure-terraform-resource-provider/).
+For your information, ARM templates can now also drive certain Terraform Providers as per the new [Azure Resource Provider](https://azure.microsoft.com/en-us/blog/introducing-the-azure-terraform-resource-provider/) recently announced.

-Whilst it is in public preview then the Cloudflare, Datadog and Kubernetes will be supported and then other providers will be added.
+While it is in Public Preview, the following 3 Terraform Providers will be supported (Cloudflare, Datadog and Kubernetes) with other Providers being added in the future.

-Azure Resource Manager will never drive other cloud providers, but it does allow ARM configurations to take advantage of the Terraform framework and extend the configuration beyond the functionality at the control plane level.
+Azure Resource Manager (ARM) will never drive other cloud providers, but it does allow ARM configurations to take advantage of the Terraform framework and extend the configuration beyond the functionality at the control plane level.

 ## End of Lab 8

 We have reached the end of the lab.
-You have provisioned and configured a Kubernetes cluster on the AKS service, and looked at some of the other providers and provider types.
-We have also leverage additional API permissions to create the AKS service principal on the fly.
-We have worked through a sensible workflow to create and test a new module before publishing it and testing once more.
+You have provisioned and configured a Kubernetes cluster on the AKS service, and looked at some of the other Providers and Provider Types.
+We have also leveraged additional API permissions to create the AKS Service Principal on the fly.
+We have worked through a sensible workflow to create and test a new module before publishing it, and re-testing as needed.

-Your aks module should look similar to that in <https://github.com/richeney/terraform-module-aks>.
+Your AKS module should look similar to that in <https://github.com/richeney/terraform-module-aks>.

-In the next lab we will also look at provisioners and how they can help to go beyond vanilla image deployments for your virtual machines.
+In the next lab we will also look at Provisioners and how they can help to go beyond vanilla image deployments for your virtual machines.

 [◄ Lab 7: Multi Tenancy](../lab7){: .btn-subtle} [▲ Index](../#labs){: .btn-subtle} [Lab 9: Provisioners ►](../lab9){: .btn-success}